 HPC Challenge is a benchmark suite that measures a range memory access patterns.
-Development of the benchmark takes place on the HPCC SourceForge page.
+Source code repository of the benchmark is located at HPCC SourceForge and HPCC BitBucket pages.

 The HPC Challenge benchmark consists of basically 7 tests: